NC State Extension Publications

 Skip to Boron Deficiency

 Boron deficiency is far less common than cold injury.
-It can occur when fertilizer without boron is used along with a water source that is low in boron.
-Boron deficiency almost never occurs if a fertilizer containing at least 0.01 percent boron is used at recommended rates.
-Producers are strongly encouraged to check greenhouse fertilizer labels to verify boron concentration, as slight differences are often observed among formulations.
+Deficiency can occur when fertilizer without boron is used along with a water source that is low in boron.
+Boron deficiency almost never occurs if a fertilizer containing at least 0.01% boron is used at recommended rates.
+Producers are strongly encouraged to check greenhouse fertilizer labels to verify boron concentration, as slight differences are often indicated among formulations.
+The two most common water-soluble tobacco greenhouse fertilizer sources (SQM UltrasolTM 16-5-16 and 20-10-20) contain 0.02% boron.

 Boron is needed for proper development of growing points.
-In a mild deficiency, the growing points at the tips of the leaves are affected (Figure 2).
-This causes the leaf to be puckered and misshapen, and often it will cup downward.
+A mild deficiency affects the growing points at the tips of the leaves, causing the leaf to be puckered and misshapen, often cupping downward (Figure 3).
 As the deficiency becomes more severe, the growing point at the top of the stem (bud) is also affected.
-Corrective application of boron at this point can restore normal growth.
-In extremely severe cases, the bud will turn gray and die (Figure 3), making corrective measures ineffective.
+Corrective application of boron at this stage can restore normal growth.
+In severe cases, the bud will turn gray and die (Figure 4), and corrective measures at that stage are ineffective.

 Boron Toxicity